Philipp-Neubauer/fastinR/README.md

 fastinR
 ========

-Fatty Acids and Stable Isotopes in R - pre-print @ [peerj](https://peerj.com/preprints/413/)
+Fatty Acids and Stable Isotopes in R - the pubslished papaer is available @ [peerj](https://peerj.com/articles/920/)

 Disclaimer
 ----------